No One to Fly: A Thousand New MC-21s, SJ-100s, Il-114s, and Baikal Aircraft Will Provoke a Pilot Shortage in Russia

 Aviation Expert Panteleev: Creating a Retraining System for Domestic Aircraft Will Be a Problem

 Journalists recalled that in the next five years in Russia, according to the Comprehensive Program for the Development of the Aviation Industry, it is planned to produce more than a thousand civilian aircraft.
-Among them are 270 MC-21-310s, 142 Sukhoi Superjet News, 158 Osvey aircraft, 113 Tu-214s, 139 Baikal aircraft (LMS-901), 105 TVRS-44 Ladoga aircraft, 12 Il-96-300s, and 51 Il-114-300s.
+Among them are 270 MC-21-310s, 142 Sukhoi Superjet News, 158 Osvey aircraft, 113 Tu-214s, 139 Baikal (LMS-901) aircraft, 105 TVRS-44 Ladoga aircraft, 12 Il-96-300s, and 51 Il-114-300s.

-Experts suggest that this may cause a shortage of aircraft commanders (PIC) capable of operating new domestic aircraft, especially by the end of the decade, when production volumes will increase significantly.
+Experts suggest that this may cause a shortage of aircraft commanders (PIC) capable of operating new domestic aircraft, especially by the end of the decade, when production volumes increase significantly.

 Oleg Panteleev, aviation expert